daatt/rangeMaster/memory-bank/architecture.md

 3. **Modular File Structure**: Enhances maintainability and separation of concerns
 4. **ES6 Modules**: Using import/export syntax for better code organization and encapsulation
 5. **Interactive Text as Buttons**: Simplifies UI implementation while maintaining flexibility

+### Game Object Files

+#### objects/Ball.js
+- **Purpose**: Represents the golf ball that players will interact with
+- **Key Features**:
+  - Extends Phaser.Physics.Arcade.Sprite for built-in physics integration
+  - Tracks ball state with isInFlight and isReset flags
+  - Provides methods for launching the ball with physics-based trajectory
+  - Implements collision detection with world boundaries
+  - Handles automatic ball reset when stopped or out of bounds
+  - Manages its own update logic within the Phaser game loop